 A Tale of Two Chrises

 Somewhere in New England, a person is walking around with my name.
 I have never met this person.
 To the best of my knowledge, nobody I know has ever met this person.
 Other than some minor details, I don’t think I have much in common with this person.
 Everything I know about him, I learned from Google.
 (Yes, I sometimes Google myself.
 Sue me.)
-And because of all of that, the fact that this person shares my name has had absolutely zero impact on my life.
+And because of all that, the fact that this person shares my name has had absolutely zero impact on my life.
 Nobody has ever gotten us confused.
 There has never been a context in which the answer to the question, “where’s Chris Nitchie?” could be ambiguous for either one of us.

-A person’s name is kind of like a DITA key.
+A person’s name is much like a DITA key.
 In DITA, referencing something using the “keyref” attribute is akin to calling a thing by its name, whereas referencing something via the “href” attribute is like giving directions to where that thing currently is.
 Just as a thing can go by several names, a given piece of content can have any number of keys.

 The inverse, however, is not true.
 If that other Chris Nitchie and I were somehow in the same room, and somebody asked, “Where’s Chris Nitchie,” we’d both raise our hands.
 That person would then have several options.
 They could just pick one of us, more or less at random, though the results of that are unpredictable.
 Another option might be that the identity of the questioner makes it obvious which of us he means; if it’s my brother asking, he’s probably not looking for the other guy.
 But what if it’s a stranger?
 In that case, the person would have to give some additional information about which of us they’re looking for.
 She'd have to specify the name and the context that identifies which “Chris Nitchie” she's actually trying to find.